M4-RAG: A Massive-Scale Multilingual Multi-Cultural Multimodal RAG: Introduction

-Our key contributions are summarized as follows: \begin{itemize} \item We introduce the first large-scale evaluation framework for multilingual multimodal RAG, covering 42 diverse languages with 56 regional dialects and registers, modalities, and retrieval settings on two big benchmarks: WorldCuisines~\cite{winata2025worldcuisines} and \textsc{CVQA}~\cite{romero2024cvqa}.
-Table~\ref{tab:comparison} shows the comparison between our evaluation framework with relevant multilingual and multimodal datasets and benchmarks.\footnote{The dataset is available at~\url{https://huggingface.co/datasets/davidanugraha/M4-RAG}, and the codebase is released at~\url{https://github.com/davidanugraha/M4-RAG}.} \item We perform extensive empirical studies to characterize model behavior across multilingual–multimodal retrieval and generation tasks. \item We identify core limitations and propose design recommendations for next-generation multilingual multimodal RAG architectures. \end{itemize} We hope this work lays a foundation for developing RAG systems that can reason seamlessly across languages, modalities, and cultures.
-We will release the benchmark as open-source to support future research.
+Our key contributions are summarized as follows: \begin{itemize} \item We introduce the first massive-scale evaluation framework for multilingual multimodal RAG, spanning 42 languages with 56 regional dialects and registers across two cultural VQA datasets: \textsc{CVQA}~\cite{romero2024cvqa} and \textsc{WorldCuisines}~\cite{winata2025worldcuisines}.
+Table~\ref{tab:comparison} compares our framework with existing multilingual and multimodal datasets.\footnote{The dataset is available at~\url{https://huggingface.co/datasets/davidanugraha/M4-RAG}, and the codebase is released at~\url{https://github.com/davidanugraha/M4-RAG}.} \item We conduct a systematic study of retrieval strategies for VLM-based RAG.
+We find that naive text-based retrieval can degrade performance, while multimodal retrieval provides more reliable gains but does not consistently scale with model size.
+Furthermore, retrieval relevance correlates with performance but does not guarantee successful evidence integration, particularly for larger models that are less likely to incorporate corrective evidence. \item We perform cross-lingual evaluation across 42 languages and find that current VLMs exhibit significant performance degradation when prompts or retrieved context are provided in non-English languages. \end{itemize}

-In this section, we present our framework for multilingual multimodal RAG, detailing the task setup, learning objectives, and the retrieval and generation components.
-To ensure robust evaluation, we employ an LLM-as-a-judge approach complemented by human validation.
+We hope this work provides a foundation for developing RAG systems capable of reasoning seamlessly across languages, modalities, and cultures.